 Pre-Condition

 Adam Everyman, a 56 year old male is sitting in the clinic of his primary care physician (PCP), Dr. Patricia Primary.
 Dr. Patricia Primary after reviewing the results of Adam Everyman’s oral glucose tolerance test has just diagnosed Adam Everyman with Type II diabetes.
 Dr. Patricia Primary has accessed Adam Everyman’s EMR/EHR and has added type II diabetes to the problem list.
+Each of the team members have their own private office with distinct electronic systems.

 Sequence of Events, Storyboard, Activities

 While Dr. Patricia Primary is in Adam Everyman’s EMR/EHR, she updates the care plan with activities common to diabetes care.
 The updated care plan includes a schedule of activities that are to be performed by the patient, the physician and the care team.
 The care team has been identified as a diabetes educator, podiatrist, optician, pharmacist, and a psychologist.
 Dr. Patricia Primary reviews the care plan, and adds any final notes.
 Dr. Patricia Primary gives Adam Everyman a copy of the care plan in either paper or electronic form and answers any unresolved questions.
 Once the care plan is updated, a referral in the form of a notification is sent to the team notifying them of the intent of Adam Everyman to schedule an appointment.
 As part of the notification the message includes the notes and activities associated with the care plan.
 Each member on the referral list, on receiving notification, accesses Adam Everyman’s care plan and acknowledges receipt of the notification.
-As Adam Everyman visits with the healthcare provider, each provider updates a summary statement “tweet” indicating the status of the relevant activities in the care plan.
+As Adam Everyman visits with the healthcare provider, each provider updates a summary statement “tweet” (a very short note) indicating the status of the relevant activities in the care plan.
 The providers may also choose to submit an encounter record including any reports relating to the encounter.

 Post Condition

 Six months later, Adam Everyman visits Dr. Patrician Primary for a regular review.
 Dr. Patricia Primary is able to access the care plan and can see the updates relating to Adam’s activities including visits to his care team.
-Adam has also been able to access his personal health record attached to the EMR and enter data relating to his self monitoring activities including visits to his care team.
+Adam has also been able to access his personal health record attached to the EMR/EHR and enter data relating to his self monitoring activities including visits to his care team.
 Adam has entered data relating to his self monitoring activities with random blood glucose and weight records.
 There is a record of assessment, a diagram and an update from the podiatrist.
 The update indicates that the activities for podiatry are on track.
 There is an assessment and an update from the diabetes educator indicating that there is an issue warranting further attention.
 Dr. Patricia Primary finds the assessment from the diabetes educator in the repository, counsels Adam on the issue, and then encourages Adam to follow up on the issues flagged by the diabetes educator in the assessment.
 There is no update from the optician.
 Dr. Patricia Primary asks Adam if he has visited the Optician, and Adam confirms that there was no appointment made.
 Dr Patricia Primary counsels Adam on the risks of retinopathy and advises him to visit the optician for a check as soon as possible.

 Acute Care Plan Storyboard